Baron Munchausen: Fictionalization

 Raspe, probably for fear of a libel suit from the real-life Baron von Münchhausen, never admitted his authorship of the book.
 It was often credited to Bürger, sometimes with an accompanying rumor that the real-life Baron von Münchhausen had met Bürger in Pyrmont and dictated the entire work to him.
 Another rumor, which circulated widely soon after the German translation was published, claimed that it was a competitive collaboration by three University of Göttingen scholars—Bürger, Abraham Gotthelf Kästner, and Georg Christoph Lichtenberg—with each of the three trying to outdo one another by writing the most unbelievable tale.
 The scholar Johann Georg Meusel correctly credited Raspe for the core text, but mistakenly asserted that Raspe had written it in German and that an anonymous translator was responsible for the English version.
 Raspe's authorship was finally proven in 1824 by Bürger's biographer, Karl Reinhard.

 In the first few years after publication, German readers widely assumed that the real-life Baron von Münchhausen was responsible for the stories.
 According to witnesses, Münchhausen was deeply angry that the book had dragged his name into public consciousness and insulted his honor as a nobleman.
+Although these publications made him world famous, they earned him a reputation as a "lying baron" and – in his eyes – exposed him to ridicule.
+The anger about this, along with the late marital adventure and subsequent ruin, plagued him for the rest of his years.
 Münchhausen became a recluse, refusing to host parties or tell any more stories, and he attempted without success to bring legal proceedings against Bürger and the publisher of the translation.